MicrosoftDocs/cpp-docs/docs/assembler/masm/tbyte.md

 ---
 title: "TBYTE"
-ms.date: "08/30/2018"
+ms.date: "12/17/2019"
 f1_keywords: ["TBYTE"]
 helpviewer_keywords: ["TBYTE directive"]
 ms.assetid: d5f96bb0-403c-413e-9e3c-2af1ce528da7
 ---
 # TBYTE

 Allocates and optionally initializes 10 bytes of storage for each *initializer*.
-Can also be used as a type specifier anywhere a type is legal.
+Can also be used as a type specifier anywhere a type is legal. **DT** is a synonym of **TBYTE**.

 ## Syntax